shashwat1237/PROMISE-SENTINEL/README.md

 # Promise Sentinel
-**FOR MERCHANT CONSOLE GO TO https://promise-sentinel.vercel.app/**
+**FOR MERCHANT CONSOLE GO TO https://promise-sentinel.vercel.app/ and then click on INITIALIZE SENTINEL_OS**

-**FOR GOD MODE/ TECH VIEW GO TO https://promise-sentinel.vercel.app/god-mode**
+**FOR GOD MODE/ TECH VIEW GO TO https://promise-sentinel.vercel.app/god-mode and then click on INITIALIZE SENTINEL_OS**

 **The Local-First Flight Recorder for the Offline Economy**